 900 Washington Boulevard is 2 blocks south of the UConn Stamford campus and half way between the main campus building and the Stamford Transportation Center.

 The building will be completed for the Fall 2017 academic year.
-The building is six stories tall and will have 116 apartment units (10 studios, 49 one bedrooms and 57 two bedrooms).
-Seventeen of the apartments on the highest floor also have lofts.
+The building is six stories tall and will have 116 apartment units.
 The building has an 80-person meeting room, administrative offices and a lobby on the first floor.
 Each floor has a study lounge, and the second floor has a large community center in which students can congregate and have events.

 The maximum occupancy of the building is approximately 350 students, but because some of the bedrooms will be single occupancy, the target occupancy is 290 students.
 The University will manage Stamford housing as we do in Storrs, with an on-site Resident Director and on-floor Resident Assistants.
 100 designated parking spaces for students will be available for a small additional charge.